Sudbury-area tick tests positive for Lyme disease

 - Use insect repellents that are federally regulated and contain DEET.

-- Take a shower to help wash off ticks that have not yet attached themselves to the skin.
+- Take a shower to help wash off ticks that have not yet attached themselves to skin.